Pasta Dough Recipes

 3. once thick convert to using a spatula and mix for 3-5 minutes until bottom of pot starts to form a skin.

-6. let cool on tray with parchment with touch olive oil to ensure they don't stick.
+6. let cool on tray with parchment with touch olive oil to ensure they don't stick. (make sure no access water is on pasta).

 7. When cooking add a generous amount of butter to pan and cook the gnocchi until crisp and golden.